swiftlang/swift-evolution/proposals/0516-iterable.md

 After prototyping this model, we still feel that the proposed direction is the best way forward for Swift.
-Primarily, the bulk iteration aspect of the proposed `BorrowingSequence` is a critical part of improving performance when working with a wide variety of collections.
+Primarily, the bulk iteration aspect of the proposed `Iterable` protocol is a critical part of improving performance when working with a wide variety of collections.
 Our experience with the existing `Sequence` and `Collection` protocol hierarchy has been instructive in how having fundamental functionality defined in the most basic, underlying protocol is important for predictable performance as the protocol hierarchy grows.
-We expect `BorrowingSequence` to play a similar role as `Sequence` in an upcoming hierarchy of container protocols, in which bulk iteration will continue to be a critical feature.
+We expect `Iterable` to play a similar role as `Sequence` in an upcoming hierarchy of container protocols, in which bulk iteration will continue to be a critical feature.